 Tensile or Compressive Reaction

 When you stretch a spring or pull on a rope, the material undergoes a strain or internal distortion that results in an equal reactive force pulling back in the opposite direction.
 This is known as tension and is due to stress caused by displacement of molecules in the material.
-If you try to compress an object such as a spring, sponge, gas or simply place an object on a table, the object pushes back.
+If you try to compress an object such as a spring, sponge or gas, the object pushes back.
 Again this is due to strain and stress in the material.
 Working out the magnitude of these forces is important in engineering so that structures can be built with members which will withstand the forces involved, i.e they won't stretch and snap, or buckle under load.

 Friction is a reactive force which opposes motion.
 Friction can have beneficial or detrimental consequences.
 When you try to push a piece of furniture along the floor, the force of friction pushes back and makes it difficult to slide the furniture.
 This is an example of a type of friction known as dry friction, static friction or stiction.

 Friction can be beneficial.
 Without it everything would slide and we wouldn't be able to walk along a pavement without slipping.
 Tools or utensils with handles would slide out of our hands, nails would pull out of timber and brakes on vehicles would slip and not be of much use.